strapi/documentation/docusaurus/docs/user-docs/features/users-permissions.md

 1. Go to the *Users & Permissions plugin > Providers* sub-section of the settings interface.
 2. Click on the edit ![Edit icon](/img/assets/icons/v5/Pencil.svg) button of the provider to enable and configure.
 3. In the provider edition window, click on the **TRUE** button of the *Enable* option.
 4. Fill in the provider's configurations.
-Each provider has its own specific set of configurations, detailed in our developer documentation  (see [Users & Permissions providers documentation](/dev-docs/configurations/users-and-permissions-providers)).
+Each provider has its own specific set of configurations (see [Users & Permissions providers documentation](/dev-docs/configurations/users-and-permissions-providers)).
 5. Click on the **Save** button.

-:::note
+:::tip
-Other providers that are not proposed by default by Strapi can be added manually through the code of your Strapi application (see [Users & Permissions providers documentation](/dev-docs/configurations/users-and-permissions-providers)).
+Other providers that are not proposed by default by Strapi can be added manually through the code of your Strapi application (see [the dedicated guide](/dev-docs/configurations/users-and-permissions-providers/new-provider-guide)).
 :::

 <!---